Installing WordPerfect 8.1 for Linux on a distro current in 2024 - general considerations

 Another page, "wp81script", deals specifically with the installation of WordPerfect for Linux 8.1, by means of a script provided on this site.

-A further page, "wp81else", retain the information about a manual method of installation, given in earlier versions of this site.
-This may be useful to users seeking to install WordPerfect 8.1 in distros which the script is not designed to support.
+A further page, "wp81else", retains the information about a manual method of installation, given in earlier versions of this site.
+In principle this might be useful to users seeking to install WordPerfect 8.1 in distros which the script is not designed to support.
 But the manual method of proceeding may be regarded as deprecated in cases where a script could be used.

 WordPerfect 8.1 for Linux